 The trip downhill was like a roller-coaster ride, only better!
 With gravity’s assistance, it was physically effortless but mentally demanding as I watched out for curves and obstacles.
 Why, I nearly rammed into a tree and narrowly missed falling down a ravine!

-Fun and frolicks aside, it was time to move on…
+Fun and frolicks aside, it was soon time to move on…

 On 7th September 1995, I decided to make my move to other parts of Switzerland before heading southwards to Italy.